Trump transition team canceled ethics training session

 Grisham noted that White House Counsel Don McGahn "ramped up an experienced compliance team" in the early days of the Trump administration so that "all necessary training could be provided without paying for outside contractors."

-But the Government Services Administration had solicited contracts for the eventually scrapped ethics training in a "request for quote" letter that went out on November 4, 2016, days before Election Day.
+But the General Services Administration had solicited contracts for the eventually scrapped ethics training in a "request for quote" letter that went out on November 4, 2016, days before Election Day.
 The letter asked suppliers to provide three phases of training to roughly 4,000 attendees.

 "It is intended to start at the top and extend throughout the Federal Government, establishing the tone and culture of collaboration and accountability for the President's Administration," read the request.